Here and There Grain Project is a collaborative grain grower offering a mobile harvesting service and post-harvest technical assistance.

 Andrew Dixon is the lead crescent wrench at Here and There Grain Project which has been growing and harvesting grains since 2021.

 Hi, I’m Andrew!
 Previously, I ran a small flour mill selling direct to consumer, bakeries, and partnering CSAs.
-Now, I’m following my interests in farm equipment and agroecology as I get set up to offer a mobile harvesting service.
-Farming part-time since 2021, I've worked in commercial-scale compost facility construction, wood-fired baking, and as a software engineer.
-I earned my B.S. in Mechanical Engineering at UMass Amherst and bring an enthusiasm for peer-to-peer learning to my workplaces.
-I'm glad to be working in barns, shops, and fields these days.
+Now, I’m following my interests in farm equipment and agroecology as I gear up to take this show on the road.
+I've worked in commercial-scale compost facility construction, wood-fired baking, and as a farmworker with a degree in mechanical engineering.
+I'm an advocate for peer-to-peer learning and skill-sharing, and I'm just really glad to be working in barns, shops, and fields.

 Welcome!
 You’ll notice that the Here and There Grain Project website remains under construction.
 Since 2021, this small business has been able to make its way largely by word-of-mouth flour sales.
 Our monthly “We’re firing up the stone-mill!” emails morphed into a newsletter that picked up the Here and There Grain Project narrative where the website left off.
 Photos, stories of harvests, and quite a few recipes can be found in our newsletters, linked below if you’re catching up.